 Our favorite menu item at Pou is the deconstructed chicken curry – it’s a totally original take on a classic Cambodian dish.
 Also, make sure you try some of their more creative dishes such as the Beehive Salad or the Grilled Beef with Red Tree Ants.
 And they have a cocktail list full of interesting drink options that use local flavors like ginger, galangal root, and lemongrass.

 Everything at Pou is delicious and quite affordable so order a variety of dishes and share them all!

 5. Sip Cocktails at Wild Creative Bar and Eatery

 Wild – Creative Bar and Eatery is an incredibly popular little outdoor bar and one of our favorite places in Siem Reap.
 They serve fun boozy concoctions at totally reasonable prices.
 Food options here are limited, they really only specialize in spring rolls.
 But they’re delicious!

 Wild is the perfect place for a pre-dinner cocktail and appetizer – be sure to try the Taco Loco roll.
 Make sure you give them a call to reserve a table, especially if it’s a big group as they fill up every night.

 6. Enjoy Happy Hour at the Park Hyatt

 Siem Reap is full of luxury hotels featuring upscale restaurants and cocktail bars.
 Our absolute favorite is the Park Hyatt Siem Reap which offers an evening happy hour with 50% off select cocktails and glasses of wine.

-If you decide to stay for dinner, there is also free cultural show every Monday, Wednesday, Friday, and Sunday beginning at 7:00pm.
-It features traditional music, dancing and an exhibition-style Cambodian boxing match.
+If you decide to stay for dinner, there is also a free cultural show every Monday, Wednesday, Friday, and Sunday beginning at 7 pm.
+It features traditional music, dancing, and an exhibition-style Cambodian boxing match.